iddm/listpack-redis/README.md

 Please take a look at the [/examples](./examples) directory, where you may find a few examples showing the use of the crate.

-Additionally, you may check out the [/tests](./tests) directory to get familiar with some more specific use-cases.
+Additionally, you may check out the unit tests [/src/listpack.rs](./src/listpack.rs) directory to get familiar with some more specific use-cases.

 # LICENSE